grandelupo/tikomat/docs/VIDEO_REMOVAL_IMPLEMENTATION.md

 ## Overview

-This document describes the complete implementation of the video removal system for Tikomat, which allows users to remove videos from individual platforms while maintaining full error handling and graceful recovery.
+This document describes the complete implementation of the video removal system for Filmate, which allows users to remove videos from individual platforms while maintaining full error handling and graceful recovery.

 ## System Architecture